Alessio Deledda

 Alessio Deledda (born 10 December 1994) is an Italian racing driver.
 He currently competes in the 2025 GT World Challenge Europe Endurance Cup with Vincenzo Sospiri Racing.
-Deledda previously having previously raced in the International GT Open and the DTM.
+Deledda previously raced in the International GT Open and the DTM.

 Early career

 Beginnings

 Deledda was born in Genzano di Roma.
 He did not start in karting like most racing drivers.
 Among other things, he participated in the Italian Superstock 600 motorcycle championship in 2017.
 After little success, he switched to auto racing in 2018 and made his Formula 4 debut in the Italian F4 Championship, racing for Technorace, an Italian team dedicated to bringing drivers up the junior ranks.

 Deledda struggled through his debut season and scored no points.
-With 17th place at Autodromo Nazionale Monza as his best result, he finished in 39th place in the championship, and only 16th among the rookie drivers.
+With 17th place at Monza as his best result, he finished in 39th place in the championship, and only 16th among the rookie drivers.

 FIA Formula 3 Championship

 2019

 In 2019, Deledda started the season in the winter championship of the Euroformula Open Championship, where he drove for Campos Racing.
 The two-races took place solely at Circuit Paul Ricard, and Deledda finished the races in eighth and ninth place.
 Subsequently, he made the switch to the new FIA Formula 3 Championship, in which he also drove for Campos.
 Deledda had a rough debut Formula 3 season, and finished 29th.